-Book a private Normandy D Day tour from Caen to see the sites of World War II.
+Book a private Normandy Private tour from Caen to see the sites of World War II.
 Meet your driver guide when you arrive by train in Caen Normandy.

 This tour maximizes the time in Normandy because the train is quicker than a car and this Normandy D Day tour is available any day in the year.
 You will take a train from Paris (2 hours) for this private Normandy tour.
 You should plan to depart Paris at 7:00 AM and arrive in Caen Normandy at 9:00 AM.

-The itinerary is flexible, but this is our suggested itinerary.
+The Normandy private tour from Caen itinerary is flexible, but this is our suggested itinerary.

 Your first stop is Sainte Mere Eglise.
 This is where units of the U.S. 82nd Airborne and U.S. 101st Airborne Divisions landed early morning on June 6, 1944.

 Utah Beach is your next stop.
 The U.S. 4th Infantry Division landed on Utah Beach on D Day.
 Of particular interest is the fact that Brigadier General Theodore Roosevelt, Jr., assistant commander of the 4th Division, was the only general to land with the initial seaborne assault wave on D-Day, coming ashore in Schroeder’s LCVP.
 At age 57, he was the oldest soldier to land.
 General Roosevelt was the oldest son of President Theodore Roosevelt and was a Medal of Honor recipient.
 He was a distinguished soldier who fought in both WWI and WWII and is buried at the American Cemetery above Omaha Beach.

 The next stop on your D-Day tour is Pointe du Hoc, where members of the United States 2nd Ranger Battalion scaled the cliffs to attack a German gun battery.